 Sometimes a folio might refer to one half of a sheet once it has been cut into two pieces.

 The word portfolio is sometimes shortened to folio, because of the folded V-shape of the covers.

-I believe a folio can also mean a bundle of accounts or a particular legal document ~ the characteristic being that just one number refers to the whole thing ~ which maybe has four pages ~ or not.
+Whilst researching and checking on this I learnt that a folio can also mean a bundle of accounts or a particular legal document ~ the characteristic being that just one number refers to the whole thing ~ which maybe has four pages ~ or not.
 (As, maybe, 'see folio 23ff'.)
-I am not prepared to get entangled with either the accountancy or legal professions, but would as always, be glad to share any knowledgeable and reliable information.<'/p>
+I am not prepared to get entangled with either the accountancy or legal professions, but would as always, be glad to share any knowledgeable and reliable information.

 Similar entanglements ensue when talking about old documents.
-Typically the folio itself is numbered ~ rather than the two sides it sometimes has ~ or maybe the four ~ sides.
+Sometimes the folio itself is numbered ~ rather than the two sides it sometimes has ~ or maybe the four ~ sides.
 The number is then appended with recto or verso to describe which of the 'pages' are being discussed .
-Theis causes abbreviations such as 'f3 r.' and 'f27 v.'
+This causes abbreviations such as 'f3 r.' and 'f27 v.'
 It is good typestting practice to restrict the length of line to ~ about ~ ten words.
 On a large sheet this requires the use of columns ~ eg newspapers.
-These are lettered a~b~c.
-This we arrive at 'f3 v. col. b'.
+These are lettered a~b~c~.
+Thus we arrive at 'f3 v. col. b'.
 I am entangled enough.